+In my case, I was bullied off and on from about Grade 5 to Grade 10.
+At its worst, coming to class was like walking in a minefield.
+Boys would grab my books and played catch with them.
 I had to watch out for boys putting their feet in the aisles to trip me up.
-When I sat down at my desk, the girl behind me would pull my hair and poke me.
-Nasty comments about my ugliness and weirdness were scribbled onto the desks.
-I cringed every time my teacher called my name in class in case someone sniggered or mocked my stupidity.
+When I sat down at my desk, the girl behind me would pull my hair, poke me, or kick under my chair.
+Nasty comments about my ugliness and weirdness were bandied about.

-Some people look to physical solutions to repair the harm done to them.
+Some people look to physical solutions or revenge to repair the harm done to them.
 Some former geeks seek affirmation that they have hot bodies and good looks by becoming strippers or models.
-Others turn to drugs, alcohol, or obsessive compulsive behaviors to deal with their pain.
+Others turn to drugs, alcohol, or obsessive-compulsive behaviors to deal with their pain.

 Some talk shows occasionally show a "geeks to gorgeous" segment where people who were picked on in high school show off their hot new looks to the bullies who teased them and put them down.
-Pictures flash with victim’s dorky looks - hair askew, a face full of acne, coke bottle glasses, flat stick figures, etc.
+Pictures flash with victims' dorky appearance - hair askew, a face full of acne, coke bottle glasses, flat stick figures, etc.